milesmcc/cyber101/core/attack.md

 ![10m long](https://img.shields.io/badge/Duration-10m-yellow.svg)
 ![Technical style](https://img.shields.io/badge/Style-Technical-informational.svg)

 Read through the most recent twenty entries to the Common Vulnerabilities and Exposures (CVE) database.
 Because each CVE represents a vulnerability and, by extension, a potential attack vector, think about the potential implicates of each one.
-(If you're interested, the National Institute of Standards maintains a similar database of vulnerabilities called [NVD](https://nvd.nist.gov/).) [your goal here isn't to ___, it's to _____]
+(If you're interested, the National Institute of Standards maintains a similar database of vulnerabilities called [NVD](https://nvd.nist.gov/).)
+Your goal here ins't to understand the intricate details of every CVE you see; you likely don't have the technical skills for that (yet).
+Instead, work to understand how the CVE system works, and how it may be useful.

 #### Key Questions